 - to drastically reduce CO2 and pollutant emissions and to improve the urban climate with a particular focus on air quality

 - to optimise the urban supply and disposal systems to increase their adaptability and to lower the vulnerability

 - to consider systemic interdependencies and urban-rural relations to explore additional synergies.

-Item 1 focuses on a smart alliance regarding the further development between industrial zones and neighbouring residential areas in UETD.
+Item 1 focuses on a smart alliance regarding the further development between industrial zones and neighbouring residential quarters in the selected investigation areas.
 It includes a newly modified and diversified mobility concept, an urbanistic ventilation model to dissipate residual pollutant emissions, and measures aimed to increase the resistance to extreme weather events and prevent serious health hazards.
 Options for improving resource efficiency in industrial areas will be explored, and unavoidable waste heat, wastewater, and waste materials, as well as electricity surplus, are transported to and exploited in residential areas through a proper infrastructure (and vice versa to some extent).
 Combining industrial with residential areas and the generation of systemic interactions create recovery options and synergies not feasible otherwise, with substantial savings and efficiency effects regarding emissions.

 Item 2 focuses on an intelligent mix of centralised and decentralised systems, such as combining district and local heat or decentralised power provision through the combination of fossil and renewable energy.
 The diversification and decentralising of supply and disposal systems increase adaptability and resilience including the responding capacities to future development.
 It lowers the vulnerability by providing multiple dispersive structures as subsystems with the associated redundancy.